dcruzeneil/mv-command/README.md

-Implementing the mv command in C for the UFS2 file system
+Implementing the rename command in C for the UFS2 file system